-In the event that a homeowner disposes of a home or otherwise prepays the first mortgage prior to the end of the term of the first mortgage, the balance of the "silent" second mortgage and any sharing of appreciation in the value of the home between the homeowner and the Organization becomes due.
-Finally, the first mortgage provides the Organization with the right of first refusal, at the then current market value, to purchase any home that a homeowner has decided to sell.
-There was no income from partner families selling homes in fiscal 2018 or 2017.
+In the event that a homeowner disposes of a home or otherwise prepays the first mortgage prior to the end of the term of the first mortgage, the balance of the "silent" mortgages and any sharing of appreciation in the value of the home between the homeowner and the Organization becomes due.
+Finally, the first mortgage provides the Organization with the right of first refusal, at the then current fair value, to purchase any home that a homeowner has decided to sell.
+There was no income from partner families selling homes in fiscal 2019 or 2018.